 My Marriott Bonvoy Boundless Credit Card spending is generally limited to stays at Marriott properties.
 I get much better everyday spending returns on my Chase Sapphire Reserve and American Express Gold Card (learn more and compare to other cards).

 If you have Marriott status, the Marriott Bonvoy Boundless Credit Card‘s complimentary Silver Elite is certainly a nice touch.
-But keep in mind two premium American Express cards — The Platinum Card from American Express (learn how to apply) and The Business Platinum Card from American Express OPEN (learn how to apply) come with much better benefits give and cardholders complimentary Gold Elite status with Marriott and Hilton.
+But keep in mind two premium American Express cards — The Platinum Card from American Express (learn how to apply) and The Business Platinum Card from American Express (learn how to apply) come with much better benefits give and cardholders complimentary Gold Elite status with Marriott and Hilton.
 (And airline incidental credit.
 And airport lounge access.
 And…)